-Dame Stella Rimington is invited to speak at a wide range of events as an after dinner speaker or conference speaker.
-Her audiences include corporate clients, business professionals, public and private sectors, trades associations and schools.
+Speaking about her life and career in the Secret Service, Dame Stella Rimington is invited to talk at a wide range of commercial engagements as both an after dinner speaker and keynote speaker.
+Her audiences include corporate clients, business professionals, public and private sectors, trade associations and schools.

 From a formal presentation on leadership, organisational change, national security or risk management to a more informal and light-hearted presentation about her lifetime’s experiences, Dame Stella’s straightforward, friendly and approachable demeanour are combined with a candid, informed and intelligent opinion.

 She tailors her speech according to each event and is very happy to take questions.
 The one thing she will not do is tell a client how to run their business or impart business management advice; Dame Stella tells her story and the audience can then take from it what they will; incorporating any elements into their own lives or circumstances, as appropriate.

 Having led MI5 through the unprecedented change from a closed to open organisation, Dame Stella Rimington is superb speaker on Leadership.